You are tuned to the most listened to radio talk show in America.

 And he did.

-He made deals with Putin, he made deals with the Russians, and of course, the Russians now are why Hillary lost.
+And of course, the Russians now are why Hillary lost.

 These people really think this.

-So anybody close to Putin, Satan, satanic.
+So anybody close to Putin, Satan, satanic, got to go.

-Snerdley says I thought the reset with Russia was supposed to be good.
+Snirdley says, I thought the reset with Russia was supposed to be good.

-Look, I'm glad you said that because there's something a point needs to be made.
+Look, I'm glad you said that because there's something, a point needs to be made.

 Up until this year, the Democrat Party was in bed with whoever ran Russia, other than Boris Yeltsin.